 Especially among the birds there can be animals that are not on this list of animals in the Addo National Park.
 In the overview below all mentioned animals from the just shown overview are shown again with a photo.
 The picture is taken from the backside of the park map, where you can playfully mark the animals you have seen.
-Whoever has seen the respective animal from the Addo National Park first, collects the points 😉.
+Who has seen the respective animal from the Addo National Park first, collects the points 😉

 Tips for Addo Elephant National Park

 Find lions in Addo National Park

 According to a park ranger, the best chances to see the lions are in the southeast of the Addo National Park in the Nguluge Loop, as well as on the eastern side of the red-marked road that crosses the park centrally.
 Even though the latter road looks more like a forbidden road on the park overview, it is allowed to drive on it.
 The prohibition sign only applies to the route to Gorah Elephant Camp.

 Should you sleep in the national park or outside?

 We rented a great AirBnb accommodation in the south of the park, which cost about 30€ per night and was only 3 minutes away from the south entrance of the national park.
 You can check out get a 25€ Airbnb credit herewhen you book accommodation there for the first time.
 The accommodation in the camps of the national park is usually much more expensive.